FRIDAY 23 OCTOBER 2020 19:30 £18/£12 (under 16)

-'For me Fara were THE highlight of the Orkney Folk Festival.
+'For me Fara were THE highlight of the 2014 Orkney Folk Festival.
 I saw every one of their gigs and they were exceptional.
 Their on stage banter and musicianship held every audience spellbound.
+I was thrilled to see them again at this year’s Celtic Connections in Glasgow, and there is an EP too.
 Sickeningly talented and mad as brushes.
 A potent combination.
 A real delight for any festival.'

 – Kevin Macleod

-Fara brings together four musicians at the forefront of today’s young Scottish folk scene, Jennifer Austin, Kristan Harvey, Jeana Leslie and Catriona Price’s three fiddles and a piano, to produce a fiery sound rooted strongly in their upbringing among the music of Orkney.
+Fara brings together four leading musicians at the forefront of today’s Scottish folk scene – Jennifer Austin, Kristan Harvey, Jeana Leslie and Catriona Price’s three fiddles and a piano – to produce a fiery sound rooted strongly in their upbringing among the music of Orkney.

 Following a nomination for Up And Coming Act of the Year at the Scots Trad Music Awards in 2015, the success of their debut album Cross The Line in 2016, lead to a nomination for the BBC Radio 2 Folk Awards’ Horizon Award.
 Fara also performed at 2017’s prestigious event in the Royal Albert Hall, to a rapturous response.
 (Click here

 to watch their performance.)
 Also in 2017, Fara won the Preis der Deutschen Schallplattenkritik (German Critics Choice Award) and were nominated for Folk Band of the Year at the Scots Trad Music Awards.